 I was really excited when the package arrived.
 Upon opening the box, I saw that it was quite well packed.
 The colored glaze is gorgeous and it extends into the interior of the dish.
 Most of the other Emile Henry pie dishes have the color on the outside with a white interior.
 So far so good but the test is in the pudding, right?
 Well, it certainly did live up to its name.
 The crust was evenly browned at the bottom and the release was superb.
 The cleanup was really easy too.
 One small thing to remember when using this dish is to set it on a coaster as the base is not smooth and may scratch your surfaces.
 Overall, I am really happy with the product and will definitely recommend it.

-Now, back to the pie.
+Now, back to this Pear Pie with Crumb Topping and GF Hazelnut Crust.
 I have always wanted to make a crust with nut meal and so I searched the web and found this recipe from Wholefoods.
 I made a few changes which included using hazelnut meal instead of almond meal, omitting the egg, and increasing the amount of flour used as I had a slightly larger pie dish.
 Even without the egg, the dough held up beautifully.
 The hazelnut meal made the crust very fragrant and with a little more sugar, it would make very tasty cookies.

 I used pears for the filling as there are an abundance of pears at the stores right now.
 Choose firm pears as they will stand up better with the baking.
 Bartlett or d’Anjou would be good choices.
 I used d’Anjou because it was on sale and they were nice and firm.

 For the crumb topping, I used this gluten-free golden flax crunch but please use any granola or cereal of your choice.
 The idea is to give it a nice crunchy topping.